Under the Pavement Lies the Strand: Release

 The film was released on DVD by Facets Multi-Media in 2008.

 Reception

 Wendy Ellen Everett and Axel Goodbody, editors of Revisiting Space: Space and Place in European Cinema, said that it "became a cult film in the German feminist movement."
 The film's main actress and actor won the Deutscher Filmpreis (Filmband in Gold) in 1975 and it was called one of Sanders-Brahms' best films by Salon critic Andrew O'Hehir.
 PopMatters critic Stuart Henderson referred to the film as a "revelation" and "fascinating and important film."
-The Philadelphia City Paper stated that the film was a "cult film for the feminist movement", noting that it is screened in repertory cinemas, calling it a "film still of vital interest."
+The Philadelphia City Paper stated that the film was "hailed as a cult film for the feminist movement."